 The Cannabis Phakisa Action Lab (Phakisa), held from 19 to 23 June 2023 under the auspices of the Department of Agriculture, Land Reform and Rural Development (DALRRD) and the Presidency, has been hailed as a historic event in South Africa’s journey towards establishing robust and inclusive Cannabis economies.
 The Phakisa, meaning “Hurry up!” in Sesotho, brought together key players, experts, and stakeholders to secure policy coherence and discuss time-bound activities across multiple government departments.
 The resolutions adopted at the Phakisa are set to shape the future of the South African Cannabis industry.
-Might the South African Cannabis sectors finally be setting themselves on a path of coherence and fairness?
+Many regard this landmark event as the most progressive to date in the establishment of the robust and inclusive South African Cannabis economies.
+Might the South African Cannabis sectors finally be set on a path of coherence and fairness?

 We celebrate, present and probe some of the major resolutions that were taken at the Phakisa.